 What Is American Online Jobs About?

 Their job advertisements tell you you can make serious cash whenever and wherever you want.
 They promise a way to replace your full-time income so you can quit your job and work from home.

-We’re told American Online Jobs website says this is an ideal opportunity for stay at home moms, retired people looking to supplement their pension, people with disabilities or those in-between jobs.
+We're told American Online Jobs website says this is an ideal opportunity for stay at home mums, retirees looking to supplement their pension, people with disabilities or those in-between jobs.

 I have serious issues with the ‘replace your full-time income part' because as you'll see here in just a second, there are no data entry jobs here and while you could make a small side income, this is never something you're going to be able to do full-time.

 The job adverts are misleading.
 Follow their instructions and you end up signing up to several paid survey sites that never pay more than a $1 an hour.

 For the purpose of this review, I'm going to go ahead and sign up on the AOJ Work From Home Jobs site.